mrsambaga/Reservoir-Water-Level-Monitoring-System/BMP388 Compensator/README.md

-## The code for compensator still under research
+## The compensator is still under research & the code is incomplete